-We all know that self-love is important to live a happy, healthy life.
-But what is self-love, what does it actually mean?
+We all know that self-love is important to live a happy, healthy life, but what is self-love, what does it actually mean?

-But then, life happened.
+But then—life happened.
 The ups and downs, the trials and tribulations, the negative thought patterns and limiting beliefs—and you seemed to have lost your golden ticket.

-And being disconnected from your spirit may be one of the greatest obstacles we face today as human beings, because it can cause a lot of pain and suffering.
+And being disconnected from our spirit may be one of the greatest obstacles we face today as human beings—because it can cause a lot of pain and suffering.

-But the truth is, you can never lose your golden ticket, you can only misplace it—in the clutter of your mind.
-However, once your body is calm and your mind is clear, it will find you once again, and return to its rightful place in your pocket—because it’s magic that way!
+Whenever your body is calm and your mind is clear, it will once again find you and remind you of its rightful place in your pocket—because it’s magic that way!

-Self-love is remembering that we are love, and constantly reminding ourselves to be compassionate with our own humanness.
+Self-love is remembering that we are love and constantly reminding ourselves to be compassionate with our own humanness.

 Acts of self-love are the loving things we do to remember who we are.
-The more we practice acts of self-love, the kinder we are towards ourselves—because we take care of what we love.
+The more we practice acts of self-love, the kinder we become towards ourselves—because we take care of what we love.